 Anyone who says neatness doesn't count has never attempted to find proof of an old payment.
 Not having anything in writing is going to be a problem, but it may not be insurmountable.

-I suggest that you start with the hospital.
+I suggest you begin with the hospital.
 Chances are that the hospital still keeps records of your bill and the bill's settlement.
 It could be that your bill was inadvertently sent to collections when it should not have been.
-If that is the case, the hospital can get things cleared up for you in short order.
+If that's the case, the hospital can get things cleared up for you in short order.

 Start with the hospital's billing department.
-If you can recall the staffer who helped you before, ask for that person.
-If not, it may help to remark how helpful he or she was and explain that you received financial assistance that resolved the bill, and that you're eternally grateful.
+If you can remember the staffer who helped you before, ask for that person.
+If not, it may help to say how helpful he or she was and explain that you received financial assistance that resolved the bill, and that you're eternally grateful.
 Remember, you are dealing with people, not a hospital.
 Being nice helps!

-If the hospital cannot find your records, ask if you can again apply for financial assistance to satisfy the debt.
-If they agree, politely request that they contact the collection agency about your account so that the collection activity stops.
+If the hospital cannot find your records, ask if you can again apply for financial assistance to settle the debt.
+If they agree, politely ask that they contact the collection agency about your account so that the collection activity stops.
 Once the collection account has been taken back from the agency by the hospital, the collector will have nothing to report and the account should drop from your credit report.
-Give it 30 to 60 days and check all three credit bureau reports.
+Give it 30 to 60 days and check all 3 credit bureau reports.
 If it is still being reported, disputing the item with the bureau should eliminate it.

 If the hospital is unwilling or unable to work with you, you still have a few options.

 - Ask the collector to validate the debt.
 If they don't have the proper information to validate the debt, dispute the debt with the credit bureau and have it removed.